 Quality is really complex, says Dr. Anna Kate Shoveller, professor and Champion Pet Foods chair in canine and feline nutrition at the University of Guelph.
 She compares choosing high-quality cat food to shopping for meat at the grocery store.
 Sure, a T-bone steak is of higher quality than ground meat, but both choices provide the essential nutrients we need.

-When it comes to affordable cat foods that deliver essential vitamins and nutrients, there are a few ingredients that get a bad rap, including by-product meal, fillers, and preservatives.
+When it comes to affordable cat food brands that deliver essential vitamins and nutrients, there are a few ingredients that get a bad rap, including by-product meal, fillers, and preservatives.
 But you shouldn’t always believe the marketing.

 By-Product Meal